Knicks vs. Cavaliers odds, prediction: 2026 NBA Eastern Conference finals picks, Game 2 bets by proven model

 After 10,000 simulations of Cavs vs. Knicks, SportsLine's model is going Over on the total (215.5).
 The Over hit in Game 1 when these two teams played to a 104-115 score.
 The Over has now hit in five of the last six games for the Cavaliers, and the Over has hit in four of the last six games for the Knicks. , snapping a 5-1 run on Unders.
 The total has gone Over in seven of the Knicks' last 8 games played on a Thursday.

 The SportsLine model is projecting five Knicks players to score 11 points or more, led by Jalen Brunson's 27.3 points.
 Donovan Mitchell is projected to lead the Cavaliers with 25.9 points scored, but just four Cleveland players are forecast to score 13 points or more.
-The teams are projected to combine for 218 total points as the Under hits in 62% of simulations, making it a great selection for anybody targeting NBA parlay betting.
+The teams are projected to combine for 220 total points as the Over hits in 56.3% of simulations, making it a great selection for anybody targeting NBA parlay betting.
 See the Knicks vs. Cavaliers spread pick at SportsLine, and you can bet the Over in Cavaliers vs. Knicks at FanDuel here:

 How to make Cavaliers vs. Knicks picks